 Slow Cooking for Roast Pork Shoulder

-So, I prepped the bone-in pork shoulder in the morning, put it in the oven, and basically forgot about it.
+So, I prepped the bone-in pork shoulder in a roasting pan in the morning, put it in the oven, and basically forgot about it.

 How to Prepare a Pork Shoulder Roast

-Rub the spice mixture on the exterior of the pork skin, thoroughly coating it.
+The spice mixture is a dry rub of simple ingredients.
+Place the spice rub on the exterior of the pork skin, thoroughly coating it.

-Leave the skin on while roasting, as it infuses the meat with fat drippings, keeping it moist and tender.
+Leave the fat cap, a thick layer of fat, on while roasting, as it infuses the meat with fat drippings, keeping it moist and producing a tender meat.
 (Otherwise, you’ll end up with a dried out pork roast, which won’t be nearly as delicious.)

 My Favorite Side Dishes for Pork Shoulder Recipes